volcano-sh/website/docs/UserGuide/user_guide_how_to_enable_dra.md

 ## 2. Install Volcano With DRA feature gates enabled
-When installing Volcano, you need to enable the DRA related feature gates, e.g., `DynamicResourceAllocation` must be enabled when you need to use DRA, you can also choose to enable the `DRAAdminAccess` feature gate to manage devices as your need.
+When installing Volcano, you need to enable the DRA related feature gates, e.g., `DynamicResourceAllocation` must be enabled when you need to use DRA, you can also choose to enable the `DRAAdminAccess` feature gate to manage devices as needed.

 When you are using helm to install Volcano, you can use following command to install Volcano with DRA feature gates enabled:
 ```bash